SemiLayerDocs

 1. Not a vector database.

 Not in the sense Pinecone, Weaviate, or Qdrant are — a system you stand up, push vectors to, and keep in sync with your real DB.
-There's a vector index under the hood (honestly — semantic search has to land somewhere), but we run it, and it reads from the database you already have.
-No second cluster to operate.
-No sync job to babysit.
-No separate vendor on the vector side.
+There's a vector index under the hood — semantic search has to land somewhere — but we run it, and it reads from the database you already have.
+No second cluster to operate, no sync job to babysit, no separate vendor on the vector side.

 2. Not a hosted search service.